 Whether it be to board a flight, enter a bar, or something else, presenting a form of identification can be an anxiety-provoking experience for many undocumented individuals.
-With the REAL ID Act going into effect this spring, it’s important to understand what the requirements are in order to be prepared.
+It is important to understand what the requirements are in order to be prepared.
 This resource is designed to inform you about what the REAL ID is and how to determine if it is for you.

 Note: This document is not intended to serve as legal advice and is not a substitute for obtaining legal advice from a qualified attorney.
 To find a legal services provider near you, visit immigrationlawhelp.org or ailalawyer.com.

 What Is the REAL ID?

 According to the Department of Homeland Security (DHS), the federal REAL ID Act presents new ways driver’s licenses and identification cards from states can be used when getting on a flight or entering secured federal buildings (like federal courthouses, military bases, etc).
-After the May 7, 2025 deadline, individuals boarding domestic flights and entering federal facilities will need to present a REAL ID (if they are planning to use a state-issued identification or driver’s license) or other acceptable forms of identification (such as unexpired foreign passport).
+After the May 7, 2025 deadline, individuals boarding domestic flights and entering federal facilities will need to present a REAL ID (if they are planning to use a state-issued identification or driver’s license) or other acceptable forms of identification (such as an unexpired foreign passport).

 REAL ID FAQ